JakeTompkins/wsl_setup/Setup instructions.md

 ```

-Now, in your windows file explorer, go to C:/Users/YOUR_USER_NAME/Program Files/Postgres/11/data
+Now, in your windows file explorer, go to C:/Program Files/Postgres/11/data

-Find and open the file named pq_hba.conf
+Find and open the file named pg_hba.conf

 Change all values from from ```md5``` to ```trust```